bipbopboom/WeatherBot/README.md

 # WeatherBot
-Contains a script that uses a wrapper for the forecast.io AP in python.
+Contains a script that uses a wrapper for the forecast.io API in python.